SajjadNassirpour/Stability/README.md

 ##  On the Stability Region of Intermittent Interference Networks
-These simulation codes are evaluated the results of the paper.
+These simulation codes evaluate the results of the paper.
 Our simulations are done in Python through "Jupyter Notebook" software and each simulation code has two .csv files which represent the packet movement rules between queues.\
-Simulation Codes contain following results:
+Simulation Codes contain the following results:

 ### Control Table